asman1337/asman1337/privacy-policy-b3m.md

 We do not sell, trade, or rent Users' personal identification information to third parties.
 We may share information in the following ways:
 - **With Law Enforcement**: The data you provide, including complaints and supporting details, may be shared with local law enforcement for resolution.
 - **Aggregated Data**: Non-personal identification information may be aggregated and shared with business partners, trusted affiliates, and advertisers for analysis, without revealing any personal identification.

 We do not use personal data for advertising purposes, and all data collected is used strictly for the operation and improvement of the App.

 ## Data Retention

-Personal information provided through the App will be stored only as long as necessary to fulfill the purposes outlined in this policy or as required by law.
+Personal information provided through the App will be retained for up to 5 years after the resolution of complaints or as required by law.
 Non-personal information may be retained for analytical purposes.

 ## How We Protect Your Information

-We employ robust security measures to protect your data, including encryption, secure storage, and restricted access protocols.
+We employ robust security measures to protect your data, including advanced encryption techniques such as AES-256, secure storage, and restricted access protocols.
 However, please be aware that no security system is impenetrable, and we cannot guarantee complete security.

 ## Third-Party Services

-Our App may contain links to external websites or services.
+Our App may contain links to external websites or services, such as analytics tools or hosting platforms.
 We are not responsible for the privacy practices of these external sites, and we encourage Users to review their privacy policies.

 ## Changes to This Privacy Policy